-Creamy Chicken and Dumplings Soup
+Why You'll Love This Creamy Chicken and Dumplings Soup

+- Real Ingredients.
 The broth is made from scratch with no canned soup.
 It's flavorful but doesn't require hours of cooking time, and is actually very easy to prepare.
 It's so creamy and rich.

+- Easy homemade dumplings.
 The homemade dumplings are not too complicated to make but if you are running out of time, feel free to use pre-made biscuits.

 To make this chicken and dumpling soup you'll need chicken thighs, onion, carrots, celery, bay leaves, frozen peas, bay leaf, poultry seasoning, heavy cream, chicken broth, flour, buttermilk, baking soda, baking powder, butter, and the optional turmeric.